mbahArip/next-gdrive-index/README.md

 // LOGO OR BANNER GOES HERE

 ## Status
+### Project halted at the moment.
+Found out it's not cfworker fault, but Google Drive API is the one that slow.
+It took 500ms to 1s response time to fetch files, took longer if it's inside protected folder.
+It can be faster if I'm using `@upstash/redis` to cache the response, but for free tier it capped on 10k request per day.
+(It should've enough for most people)

+I'm currently working on a workaround for this, but it's not a priority for me at the moment.

-Currently still in development, ~~but main features are already working as intended.~~ Preview and download files are not working because of Vercel's limit for serverless function.
-Working on a workaround for this.
+~~Currently still in development, ~~but main features are already working as intended.~~ Preview and download files are not working because of Vercel's limit for serverless function.
+Working on a workaround for this.~~

-You can check the demo [here](https://drive.mbaharip.com).
+~~You can check the demo [here](https://drive.mbaharip.com).~~

 ## What is this?
 gudora-index is an indexer for Google Drive, it's a simple project that I made to index my files in Google Drive.